telosnetwork/telos-docs/docs/overview/getting-started/overview.md

 1. Phase 1 Block Producer Election:
     - 21 block producers are elected for block production.
-    - By EOSIO open network nature anyone with hardware resources can become BP
+    - To become a BP in the Telos network there is a node operator form with a list of requirements.
     - Top 21 candidates with the highest voting weight can become block producers and obtain block production rewards accordingly.

 2. Block Production